Chinas Xi In Serbia For Talks To Boost Economic Ties - UrduPoint

 "It's fantastic for us," agreed 69-year-old Dijana Radic, a former translator.
 She said she hoped there would be "results from this visit, something good for both parties".

-The first leg of Xi's visit in France saw meetings with Macron and EU Commission President Ursula von der Leyen urging Xi not to allow the export of any technology that could be used by Russia in its invasion of Ukraine and to do all it could to end the war.
+In France, Xi met with Macron and EU Commission President Ursula von der Leyen.
+They urged him not to allow the export of technology that could be used by Russia in Ukraine and to do all it could to end the war.

-Xi for his part warned the West not to "smear" China over the conflict and also hit back at accusations that Chinese overcapacity was causing global trade imbalances.
+Xi warned the West not to "smear" China over the conflict and also hit back at accusations that Chinese overcapacity was causing global trade imbalances.

 Europe is concerned that while officially neutral over the Ukraine conflict, China is essentially backing Russia, which is using Chinese machine tools in arms production.

-After meeting with Vucic, Xi will go to Hungary, where China has invested heavily in vast battery and electric vehicle (EV) manufacturing plants.
+After meeting with Vucic, Xi will go later Wednesday to Hungary where China has invested heavily in vast battery and electric vehicle (EV) manufacturing plants.

 Recent Stories